Head of Humanities: Honorata Nawrot

 Welcome to the History department.

 Year 7 is about how people lived during the medieval period.
 They begin with the Battle of Hastings in 1066 and investigate the Norman conquest of England.
 They then progress through the turbulent times of the medieval kings, the Black Death and the peasants’ revolt.
-They investigate the lives of the Tudor kings and queens, the civil war and the restoration, ending with an inquiry about the Native Americans.
+They investigate the lives of the Tudor kings and queens, ending with an inquiry about the Industrial Revolution.

-Year 8 begins with an exploration of the industrial revolution and the development of the British Empire.
+Year 8 begins with an exploration of the British Empire.
 Next they study 20th century history; beginning with the causes, conditions and consequences of the First World War; progressing to how this links to the outbreak of World War Two.
 Through these investigations students learn to empathise with experiences during the many conflicts of modern times including: life on the home front; the Holocaust and the struggle for civil rights in the USA.
-This is supported with a trip in the summer term, to the battlefields of World War One.

 Key Stage 4 aims to build upon skills developed in the earlier years.
 Students follow the AQA course which involves four units.
 Within these four units there are two exams which are all sat at the end of year 11.
 These include: Paper 1: Understanding the Modern World, Period Study (Germany 1890-1945: Democracy and Dictatorship) and Wider World Depth Study (Conflict and Tension 1918-1939) and Paper 2: Shaping the British Nation (Thematic Study: Britain and the health of the people 1000 to present day) and British depth study (Elizabethan England1568-1603)

 At A-level our students follow the AQA History specification.
 Year 12 begins with a study of The Tudors: England, 1485-1547 including Henry VII and Henry VIII; and for their second unit an investigation The American Dream: reality and illusion, 1945-1963.
-These two units form the AS level qualification and are both sat at the end of year 12.
 In Year 13 students continue into the early modern period through the study England: turmoil and triumph, 1547-1603 and challenges to the American Dream, 1963-1980.
 In addition to this exam unit students complete an independent study of a 100 year period of their choice.